 Communities for foreign residents in Korea

-200,000+ combined members across listed groups.
-Facebook groups, professional networks, meetups, organizations, and support resources for foreign residents in Korea.
+{totalMembers} combined members across listed groups.
+Facebook groups, meetups, sports leagues, bilateral chambers of commerce, and national clubs for foreign residents in Korea.

 Korea-wide

-5 listedThese groups welcome expats from all regions of Korea.
+5 listedThese groups welcome foreign residents from all regions of Korea.
 A good first stop regardless of where you end up living.

 Expats in Korea